What, When & Where Does Medicaid Long Term Care Provide for Hospice Coverage

 Hospice Care Services Covered by Medicaid

-Hospice care coverage varies by state, but in general Medicaid Long Term Care will cover the following services for about six months:
+Hospice coverage varies by state, but in general Medicaid Long Term Care will cover the following services for about six months:

 • Emotional, spiritual and grievance counseling